 This version of the shell game requires a muffin tin and a ball for each cup in the tin.
 Tennis balls are a great size for a standard muffin tin, but any appropriately sized ball will do.
 And if your dog is a Toy breed, simply use a mini muffin pan and miniature tennis balls.
 But don’t ever use balls too small for your dog’s size, as they can pose a choking hazard.

 To help your dog get the hang of the game, leave the cups uncovered at first.
 Fill each muffin cup with treats or kibble and let your dog lick or paw the goodies out.
 Now that your dog knows good things can be found in the cups, it’s time to cover them with the balls.
 Your dog will have to remove each ball to get at the treat underneath.

 You don’t have to participate in an AKC Scent Work trial to have fun with your dog’s nose.
-Try doing some scent work in the house.
+Try doing some indoor scent games for dogs.
 All you need is a set of empty containers like shoeboxes or yogurt tubs.
 Place the containers in a group on the floor and bait one or a few with smelly treats.
-Then allow your dog to sniff all the containers in a search for the hidden treasure.
+Then allow your dog to sniff all the containers to search for the hidden treasure.

 In the beginning, you can make your dog’s job easier by poking holes in the tops of the containers.
 Once your dog has the idea, start increasing the challenge by only baiting one of the containers and spreading them out around the room.
-In addition, the more containers your dog must search through, the greater the effort required.
+The more containers your dog must search through, the greater the effort required.